© NASA/Hubble Space Telescope

 Finding Mars

 Mars's distance from the Sun doesn't affect its appearance.
-From Fairfield, at the moment of aphelion it will not be observable – it will reach its highest point in the sky during daytime and will be no higher than 5° above the horizon at dusk.
+From Cambridge, at the moment of aphelion it will not be observable – it will reach its highest point in the sky during daytime and will be no higher than 5° above the horizon at dusk.

 Begin typing the name of a town near to you, and then select the town from the list of options which appear below.